Digital Storm: Custom control boards

 In-house design and manufactured control boards for fan speed, power distribution, temperature and RGB lighting control can be optioned.

 Shipping

 In wood crate with expanding foam in PC case to prevent movement of internal hardware.

 Accolades

 Digital Storm's systems are often reviewed by technology writers and gaming industry publications.
-For their more notable systems, they have received critical acclaim and awards.
+For its more notable systems, it has received critical acclaim and awards.

 In 2012, the company was recognized as a Design and Engineering Award Honoree for its Cryo-TEC cooling system.

 The Bolt, Digital Storm's most successful gaming PC model, received Maximum PCs "Kick-Ass Award" in 2013, and also received special attention for the compact design and performance measurements.

 Ubergizmo called it the "thinnest gaming PC in the world."

 The Aventum, another of the company's more popular models, won the "2012 Best of What’s New" award from the editors of Popular Science Magazine, who called it a "melt-down proof computer."